Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 3. Simplified Navigation

-• Keep main navigation to 5 items or fewer
+• Limit primary navigation to 5 items or fewer

 Common Mobile Design Mistakes in Kenya